 Hype Backlash: While reviews have for the most part been favorable (currently ranking 76% on Metacritic), the sheer anticipation and buildup leading up to the game's release have undoubtedly caused this among some, with criticisms aimed mainly at the AI and pacing issues.
 That said, the developers and fandom at large seemed to have handled this well, with the notable exception of TWCenter.
 It's reached the point that Creative Assembly actually apologized for how the game fell short of both the developers' and fans' expectations.

 It's Easy, So It Sucks: Longtime fans have complained that the game is "dumbed down for the casuals" due to things like the flag capture mode and the lack of a family tree.

 Loads and Loads of Loading: One of the largest complaints about the game is due to the rather long time it takes when cycling through a turn.
 This is probably due in large part to the Loads and Loads of Factions that exist in this game, far in excess of any previous Total War game.
 Patch 2 speeds this up quite a bit, especially early on.

-Ditto Arminius, your antagonist in the Teutoburg Forest historical battle and the one AI commander you cannot flatout defeat in the game (even if that's partially from not playing fair on a meta level).
+Arminius, the antagonist in the Teutoburg Forest historical battle and the one AI commander you cannot flatout defeat in the game (even if that's partially from not playing fair on a meta level).

 Rescued from the Scrappy Heap: The Realm Divide Scripted Event introduced in Shogun 2 as the endgame event has been tweaked into a much less penalizing Civil War mechanic.
-Gain enough notability in your faction type, and the others of your type (Greek state, Hellenistic, Roman) will gang up on you, but no diplomatic penalties will be inflicted with other factions.
+Gain enough political power in your faction, and the other political factions will rebel against you, instead of having every other faction in the game become hostile.